Special Student Requirements

 Special Student Definition

 A Special Student is a person not enrolled in an Austin Presbyterian Theological Seminary degree program who desires to enroll in Austin Seminary course work for academic credit.
 Admission is for a specific term of an academic year and the total number of credits allowed is no more than 30 credits in the Fall and Spring terms and 8 credits in the Summer and January terms.
 Enrollment is permitted only in those courses open to Special Students.
 In courses with an enrollment limit, Special Students will be admitted on a first come, first serve basis.

-DOWNLOAD SPECIAL STUDENT INFORMATION
+SPECIAL STUDENT INFORMATION

-Special Student Registration Information (pdf)
+Special Student Admission and Registration Information

-Special Student Application (pdf)
+Special Student Application Form